Quiet nights – Quero a vida sempre assim – parte 3

 Since I’m not particularly conversant with Brazilian politics or political history, I didn’t seek any of the graves of the politically famous.
 However, some material about the cemetery claims at least nine former presidents of Brazil and prime ministers of the empire are buried there.
 One of the more intriguing stories concerns Geraldo Ribiero whose body might or might not be in the cemetery.

 Ribiero was a driver for Brazil’s 21st president Juscelino Kubitschek whose term from 1956 to 1961 was marked by substantial economic development and political stability.
 Kubitschek and Ribiero died together in an auto accident in 1976 and Kubitschek is said to have been buried in Brasilia – the city whose construction and establishment as the country’s federal capital – he oversaw while Ribiero’s is in the cemetery in Rio.
-According to Atlas Obscura, however, this might not be the case
+According to Atlas Obscura, however, this might not be the case.
+They write,

 There are rumors, however, that his body was mistaken for that of the ex-president himself since their coffins were identical, veiled together, and there was no way of telling them apart.
 Officially the ex-president is buried at the JK Memorial in Brasilia but that might very well be his driver forever resting there.
 As the families of the two dead never showed any interest in investigating the possibility of the deceased being mistaken for each other the doubts still remain.

-A few words about a supper let down
+A few words about a supper let down.

 Jan had spent the day in her own explorations of Rio but the three of us reunited to share an early supper at another of my suggested restaurants.
 Interestingly, Jill had lunched there in the days before our arrival but I’ve forgotten how she told me she’d come across it.
 We took a cab and arrived at Bar Urca sometime near 18:00.
 One of the reasons I’d suggested this place was a description I’d read that it’s among the places to see the most beautiful sunsets in Rio.

-The accommodating staff was kind enough to allow us to sit at a window table that had been reserved provided we promised to vacate by the time of the reservation at 20:00 (shades of Mazel Tov in Budapest!).
+The accommodating staff was kind enough to allow us to sit at a window table that had been reserved – provided we promised to vacate by the time of the reservation at 20:00 (shades of Mazel Tov in Budapest!).
 We didn’t see this as at all problematic.
 For me, the meal was fine though not memorable.
 Sadly, in a pattern that consistently troubles my travels in this regard, the sunset

 was lackluster.

-Music worth listening to
+Music worth listening to.

 For those unfamiliar with today’s title reference, it’s the English title and some of the original Portuguese lyrics to the 1959 bossa nova classic composed by Jobim and recorded by scores of singers and musicians from Miles Davis to Queen Latifah.
 The most famous version could well be this one by Astrud Gilberto.